 Ekran System – user monitoring solution for protection and audit

-Ekran System is a user monitoring solution aimed at insider threat prevention and protection and targeted at companies of any size.
+Ekran System is a user monitoring solution aimed at insider threat prevention and protection.
 Ekran System features flexible pricing model that makes deployment very cost effective for small and medium businesses, and provides a special enterprise version that delivers extended functionality to large companies.

 Ekran System can record terminal server sessions, as well as desktops and Linux SSH/Telnet sessions, providing full audit of user.
 It records everything that users see on their screens, including mouse movement, coupling it with relevant metadata, such as names of active windows and launched applications, visited URLs, keystrokes, etc. All records are indexed and easily searchable, allowing to quickly located and review any incident.
 Ekran System is completely agnostic to any network protocols or applications used and allows to record actions of any user regardless of the level of privilege they have, allowing for effective privilege user monitoring and third party monitoring.
 Additional authentication system allows to clearly distinguish between several users using the same account.

 Ekran System also provides a heavily customizable alerting feature with a pre-installed list of predefined alerts already included, and allows security personnel to watch sessions live and block them if malicious actions are detected.
 This allows to proactively protect company data from any damages, changes, or leaks.

 Enterprise version of Ekran System provides such additional features as high availability, ability to initiate session by requesting a one time password from a system administrator, database maintenance features, and extensive integration with SIEM systems.